ianbollinger/haskell-style-guide/haskell-style.md

 Use in-line links economically.
 You are encouraged to add links for API names.
 It is not necessary to add links for all API names in a Haddock comment.
-We therefore recommend adding a link to an API name
+You should add a link to an API name if
-if:

-* The user might actually want to click on it for more information (in your judgment), and
+* a user might actually want to click on it for more information and

-* Only for the first occurrence of each API name in the comment (don't bother repeating a link)
+* only for the first occurrence of each API name in the comment (do not bother repeating a link).

 Naming
 ------

-Use camel case (e.g. `functionName`) when naming functions and upper camel case (e.g. `DataType`) when naming data types.
+Use camel case (e.g., `functionName`) when naming functions and upper camel case (e.g., `DataType`) when naming data types.

-For readability reasons, don't capitalize all letters when using an abbreviation.
+For readability reasons, do not capitalize all letters when using an abbreviation.
 For example, write `HttpServer` instead of `HTTPServer`.
-Exception: Two letter abbreviations, e.g. `IO`.
+Exception: two letter abbreviations (e.g., `IO`).

 ### Modules

-Use singular when naming modules e.g. use `Data.Map` and `Data.ByteString.Internal` instead of `Data.Maps` and `Data.ByteString.Internals`.
+Use singular when naming modules; e.g., use `Data.Map` and `Data.ByteString.Internal` instead of `Data.Maps` and `Data.ByteString.Internals`.